BarackOBusiness/dotfiles-and-things/README.md

 Research use flags so you can consider the following:\
 Install sway, all the shit that lets graphical applications work + kitty + firefox + rofi + shit\
 verify sway works, then start syncing with this config\
-get pipewire working, with ~amd64 keyword this should be a little more simple to do with
+get pipewire working, with ~amd64 keyword this should be a little more simple to do with pulseaudio shit\
+install [fonts](https://github.com/ryanoasis/nerd-fonts), mononoki, fira code

+## Some tips
+Remember to modularize system config as much as possible, try not to pollute the environment with tons of global use flags.\
+For example, I had the desktop environment put in a `desktop-env` package.use file with all the components of sway there.\

+**Global Use flags for inspiration**
 ___
-That is all for now, get to work.
+USE="graphite lto asm default-compiler-rt default-lld llvm-libunwind pie btrfs initramfs tasktype man dbus elogind -systemd egl vulkan opengl openal wayland X network wifi bluetooth pulseaudio screencast libnotify 10bit vdpau v4l lv2 threads jpegxl avif webp jpeg jpeg2k fdk opus dav1d openh264"

 # Things for the user experience
 - [Materia GTK Theme](https://github.com/nana-4/materia-theme/blob/master/INSTALL.md)